Accessibility Plan 2015-2025

 AFA Accessibility Plan – Strategies, Responsibilities and Timelines for Delivery

-Reporting – Review AFA accessibility plan every two years and report on progress to the AFA Board of Directors – Provide government compliance report every two years.
-Conduct formal 5 year review by January 1, 2019.
+Reporting – Review AFA accessibility plan annually, but formally every two years and report on progress to the AFA Board of Directors – coincident with providing government compliance report every two years.
 Responsibilities and Timelines: General Manager, AFA Board of Directors as per required timelines.

 - Customer Service

 Feedback Processes for Employees and the Public – Accessibility policy and feedback forms are posted for public viewing and available on the website.
 Front line office staff are trained to work with people with disabilities to identify ways to meet their needs.
 Review and update ways to seek feedback and input on accessibility provisions from employees and the public.
 Assess their effectiveness and implement accordingly.
-Establish a formal customer service team in 2016.
-Responsibility and Timelines: General Manager/Board endorsement of plan/policy renewal 2017 (every two years).
+Responsibility and Timelines: General Manager/Board endorsement of plan/policy renewal every two years.
+2019 review: Implementation as described.

 - Information and Communications

 Emergency and Public Safety Information - Assign Health & Safety Committee accessibility criterion to include in formal workplace inspections, including office evacuation plans and maps and any other public safety information.
-Responsibilities and Timelines: General Manager/VHSC by year-end 2016.
+Responsibilities and Timelines: General Manager/VHSC, verification every two years.
+2019 review indicates work required with front line staff to ensure awareness.
+Follow-up actions are documented in December 2019 GM Response to VHSC.

 Information for the General Public – interaction with the public is ongoing.
 Every two years review requests for documentation and ensure those frequently provided are in an accessible format.
 Review industry/government standards and effective tools and recommend revisions as required to improve accessibility.
-Responsibilities and Timelines: AFA Customer Service Team, General Manager/VHSC by year-end 2016.
+Responsibilities and Timelines: General Manager, every two years.
+2019 review: no requests have been made.
+Website revisions included ensuring compliance with accessibility standards.

 Complete determination of restrictive/specialized job functions with potential barriers to accessibility.
-Responsibilities and Timelines: General Manager/AFA Board by year-end 2017.
+Responsibilities and Timelines: General Manager, completed in 2017 – limitations described in revised job descriptions.

 - Procurement and Training

 Build accessibility planning into existing strategic business planning and budgetary processes.
-Responsibilities and Timelines: General Manager, April 2016.
+Responsibilities and Timelines: General Manager, ongoing.
+2019 review: annual risk of low; compliant, but no complaints or documented encounters with people with disabilities.

 - Required Reporting and Significant Task Timelines